Wisconsin vs. Minnesota NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Golden Gophers have yet to cover the spread this year when underdogs by 7 points or more.

-- Minnesota's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Minnesota's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- Minnesota is 6-3 against the spread and 7-2 overall when the team puts up more than 15.8 points.
+- Minnesota is 6-3 against the spread and 7-2 overall in games when it records more than 15.8 points.

 - The Golden Gophers have 10 giveaways this season, while the Badgers have 21 takeaways .